 Even gardeners in zone 6 can try growing California rosebay in full or partial sun locations.
 They are very cold hardy plants and freezing temperatures do not bother them unless such conditions occur late in spring when buds may be compromised.

-A search for Pacific rhododendron info reveals the plant’s toxicity, so it is best to keep away from young children.
+A search for Pacific rhododendron info reveals the plant’s toxicity is high, so it is best to keep away from young children.

 How to Grow Pacific Rhododendron